SimoneParvizi/Medical-Aid/README.md

 - Ensure that the image format is either JPG, JPEG, or PNG.
 - Wait for the analysis to complete after uploading the image.
-- For a simplified explanation, choose the 'Yes' option under the ELI5 (Explain Like I'm 5) section.